Museum and Heritage Studies (MLitt) 2025 entry

 • a provenance research exercise

 The Museum and Heritage Studies course is collaboratively taught by both academic and museum staff, who are actively engaged with museum work nationally and internationally, bringing theoretical and practical perspectives together.
-There are also visiting lectures, class visits and other contributions from the Scottish museums community.
+There are also visiting lectures, class visits and other contributions from the Scottish and global museums community.

 Events